4/24/11

 Our friend from Wronski's Wramblings writes...
 (He does wramble, but he's also wistful and will wrangle you in.
 Stick with it.)

 A long time ago when I lived in Detroit, Motown, Michigan I worked at FoMoCo in Highland Park.
 Lunch options were scarce.
-But, the one's that were there were prrretty, prrretty good.
+But, the one's what were there were prrretty, prrretty good.

 Later, I opted for a salaried post in the quality control lab.
 There were two sections; one for physical testing, the other for chemistry.
 I went to the chemistry side and got to do things like carbon content analysis (refractory furnace, ultra-sensitive balance scale), salt corrosion testing (huge salt steam chamber), and monitoring the production line chemical gear plating station.
 The transmission gears were all phosphate coated for corrosion resistance and lubricity.
 Then the gear faces were ground (for your pleasure and enjoyment).
 The test upstairs in the lab was to monitor the various chemical baths to determine that the required chemical concentrations were up to spec.
 Since the plant was so big I got to ride to my stop at the phosphate station on my very own company bicycle.
 It was like riding through the Diego Rivera mural at the Detroit Art Institute.